Preheat the oven to 350°F and line 2 baking sheets with parchment paper or nonstick mats.

 In a bowl, whisk together the flour, cocoa powder, baking soda, baking powder, salt, and cinnamon.

 In a different large bowl, beat together the melted butter, brown sugar, and sugar.
-Mix in the espresso powder, vanilla, egg, and egg yolk.
-Slowly add the flour mixture, and stir until completely combined.
+Mix in the vanilla, egg, and egg yolk.
+Stir together the espresso powder and warm water, then mix it into the batter as well.

-Scoop rounded tablespoonfuls of the dough into your hands, and roll into balls.
+Scoop rounded tablespoonfuls of the dough into your hands and roll into balls.
 Then roll each ball in sugar to coat it completely.
 Place on your baking sheet, and press down each dough ball slightly with the bottom of a glass.
 Space each cookie about 2-3 inches apart.

 Bake until the cookies are set and have cracks on the edges and top, 8-10 minutes.
 Then allow to cool completely.

-How to make Orange Buttercream:
+Orange Buttercream:

-In a mixer whip the butter until it is fluffy.
+In a mixer, whip the butter until it is fluffy.
 Add in the vanilla and salt and mix until combined.

 Once everything is added, mix on high for 20-30 seconds.
-Then add in the orange food gel and mix on medium low until full incorporated.
+Then add in the orange food gel and mix on medium-low until full incorporated.

-To decorate simply frost a nice layer of the orange buttercream onto each cookie.
+To decorate, simply frost a nice layer of the orange buttercream onto each cookie.

-Place a Lindor truffle in the center of the web and add a chocolate covered blueberry for the head.
+Place a Lindor truffle in the center of the web and add a chocolate-covered blueberry for the head.

 Video